 - Turn on your lights – Put your lights on a timer.
 Nowadays there are even options to control your lights from your smartphone, enabling you to add some random patterns into what light is turned on when to make the activity in your house look less predictable.

 - Organise for packages or letters to be collected – an overflowing mailbox or packages that sit on a front porch and haven’t been collected for a few days are a clear signal that no one is home.
 Organise either for you mail and parcels to be held at the post office or collected periodically by a friendly neighbour.

 - Remove your spare key – If you leave a spare key outside your house, just for emergencies, then now is the time to put it inside for the duration of your holiday.

 - Unplug electrical devices – printers, kettles, toasters, washing machines and dryers are just some of the electrical devices you should unplug before going away.
-A good rule is that if an electrical devices doesn’t need to remain plugged in, then unplug it.
+A good rule is that if an electrical device doesn’t need to remain plugged in, then unplug it.

-- Photograph your important travel documents – your travel details, receipts for bookings and your passport are important documents and storing a digital copy can make life a lot easier if you loose them or need to access them.
+- Photograph your important travel documents – your travel details, receipts for bookings and your passport are important documents and storing a digital copy can make life a lot easier if you lose them or need to access them.

 - Close your curtains – Closing your curtains makes it harder for people to see into your house and be tempted by any of your items.